London Community Gospel Choir

 The London Community Gospel Choir is Britain's first renowned contemporary "performance touring, inspirational gospel choir band", fusing gospel with multi-genres of music, including pop, soul, jazz, R&B, and classical.
-It was founded in 1982 and has gone on to provide backing for performers such as Justin Timberlake, Madonna, Gorillaz, and Kylie Minogue.
+It was founded in 1982 and has performed with people including Justin Timberlake, Madonna, Gorillaz, and Kylie Minogue.

 History

 The London Community Gospel Choir was founded in 1982 by the Reverend Bazil Meade, with Lawrence Johnson, Delroy Powell, and John Francis.
 Francis would later go onto form The Inspirational Choir of the Pentecostal First Born Church of the Living God.

 Initially, the idea was for a single concert, and this was staged by a 120-strong choir before an audience of more than a thousand people.
 The one-off event gave rise to a permanent choir, performing internationally for over 25 years.

 The success of the first event led to enquiries for the choir to appear on television and radio and at various corporate functions across the United Kingdom and Europe.
 The choir debuted on television with a performance on Channel Four's Black on Black.
 In December 2003, The Guardian described the choir as "controversial, professional, energetic, inspiring and spirit-filled!"

 The choir is known for its funk-flavoured gospel, swing-beat, rhythm and blues, traditional, and soulful arrangements, with lively choreography and vocal gymnastics.